Holidays Calendar for August 30, 2023

 • 1862 During the American Civil War, the Battle of Richmond ended.
 The first major battle in the Kentucky Campaign resulted in a Confederate victory.

 • 1860 Born: Isaac Levitan, Russian landscape painter.
-His best known works include Autumn day.
+His best known works include Autumn Day.
 Sokolniki, Evening Bells, Golden Autumn, Silence.

-• 1813 French troops were defeated by the Coalition army in the Battle of Kulm during the War of the Sixth Coalition.
+• 1813 French troops were defeated by the Coalition Army in the Battle of Kulm during the War of the Sixth Coalition.
 Both sides suffered heavy losses.

 • 1797 Born: Mary Shelley (née Godwin), English novelist, short story writer, and dramatist best known for her novel Frankenstein; or, The Modern Prometheus.

-• 1483 Died: Louis XI of France, called the Prudent, King of France from 1461 until his death.
+• 1483 Died: Louis XI of France, called Louis the Prudent, King of France from 1461 until his death.
 Louis XI belonged to the House of Valois.